 To The One Who’s Thinking Of Going On A Solo Trip For The First Time,

 You’ll come across situations that will make you cry or scream or want to return home – but don’t.
-The toughest situations during the journey are often the ones that’ll help you grow in the most beautiful manner.
-I once boarded the right bus that dropped me at a wrong destination nearly around midnight – and it helped me learn that I’m stronger than I ever thought I was.
-You’ll perhaps make a lot of mistakes, take wrong decisions, goof up a bit and land up at odd routes – but as you travel solo, being totally responsible for yourself, it’s inevitable that you will discover just how capable you are!
+The toughest situations during the journey are often the ones that’ll help you grow most beautifully.
+I once boarded the right bus that dropped me at the wrong destination nearly around midnight – and it helped me learn that I’m stronger than I ever thought I was.
+You’ll perhaps make a lot of mistakes, make wrong decisions, goof up a bit, and land up at odd routes – but as you travel solo, being responsible for yourself, you will inevitably discover just how capable you are!

 Although I travel a lot with my friends these days, the experiences I’ve encountered while traveling solo are undoubtedly the best ones, so far.
 They’ve been full of magic and happiness, sprinkled with all sorts of clichés.
 They’re the journeys during which I mostly got to know myself in better lights and I truly mean it when I say I wouldn’t have been the same person I am today without my solo travels.